Overview

 What is the graduation rate at University of Georgia?

-88% of students who start at University of Georgia end up finishing their degree within six years of enrolling.
-This is 30% more than the national median.
+87% of students who start at University of Georgia finish their degree within six years of enrolling.
+This is 29% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Georgia go on to earn?

-10 years after starting school at University of Georgia, the median earnings among students who received federal financial aid was $68,726.
+The median income of students 10 years after starting at University of Georgia is $68,726.
 This is $18,335 more than the national median.

 How much do students at Georgia take out in loans?

-Graduates of Georgia have to take out a median of $18,500 in federal student loans.
+Graduates of Georgia take out a median of $18,500 in federal student loans.
 This is $5,000 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources